neilk/octopress/source/_posts/2000-06-01-abigails-regex-to-test-for-prime-numbers.markdown

 Prime
 ```

-This was mind-blowing, because regular expressions are tools for testing if strings of characters match a certain specification.
+But regular expressions are tools for testing if strings of characters match a certain specification.
 How could they do math?

 I couldn't rest until I figured it out.
 So, here's how it works - with some obscure features of Perl explained as we go.